 Aethusa Cynapium is frequently employed in the management of:

-• Acute Indigestion & Gastroenteritis: Indicated for severe digestive disturbances characterized by intense nausea, vomiting, and a state of complete physical collapse.
+• Acute Indigestion & Gastroenteritis: For severe digestive upsets marked by intense nausea, vomiting, and a state where the patient looks almost collapsed from the effort of it all.

 Administration & Therapeutic Modalities